michellefantasynyc/michellefantasy/content/posts/beach-day.md

 [![Houses near the beach](/img/beach2.jpg)](/img/beach2.jpg)

 I had a lovely day at the beach.
-Here are some photos...
+Here are some photos I took...

 **Michelle**